shenoydotme/hugo-goa/README.md

 These settings are at the page level.

-- `showpagemeta`: `default=true`.
+- `showpagemeta`: default=`true`.
 This allows you to disable page meta information from being displayed.
 For example, this setting is disabled [here](https://shenoybr.github.io/hugo-goa-demo/about/) and enabled [here](https://shenoybr.github.io/hugo-goa-demo/coderag/).
-- `showcomments`: `default=true`.
+- `showcomments`: default=`true`.
 Enables or disable comments.
 For example, this setting is disabled [here](https://shenoybr.github.io/hugo-goa-demo/blog/third/) and enabled [here](https://shenoybr.github.io/hugo-goa-demo/blog/first/).

 ## Configuration